| getargv(1) | General Commands Manual | getargv(1) |

 getargv |

-[-? | -h ]
+[-? | -h]

-utility prints all or some of
+The getargv utility prints all or some of

 the arguments in the argv array of a process pid.